 Use Company Name Check Generators

-- Register similar names.
 When you have selected your domain name, register some similar names or variations.
-This is recommended to protect your brand name from competitors and to drive more traffic to your website.
+We recommend you do this to protect your brand name from competitors and to drive more traffic to your website.

 What Documentation Do I Need to Register My Company Name?

 We will complete the relevant forms to suit your business needs.

 - First, an email is sent with these documents for your confirmation and your signature.

 - When you return the signed documents to us, we complete the administration end of forming your company.

 - You will receive confirmation once your company has been formed.

 - In addition, we will then advise you on the next steps to take like registering your company for VAT and opening the company’s bank account.